UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 </opt>

-<opt text="<code># Combine the candy and chocolate dataframes and only keeping rows that both dataframes have in common and then removing any rows with missing values</code>">
+<opt text="<code># Combines the candy and chocolate dataframes and only keeps rows that both dataframes have in common, then removes any rows with missing values</code>">

 This is a bit excessive.